agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/options/lesson.md

 let a : ?Nat = null;
 ```

-`?Nat` is called an **option type**, which can be assigned a null value, representing the absence
+`?Nat` is called an **option type**, which can be assigned a `null` value, that represents the absence
 of a value.

-If you want to assign value to an option type, you have to prefix the value with `?` as well:
+If you want to assign actual value to an option type, you have to prefix it with `?`:

 ```motoko
 let a : ?Nat = ?42;
 ```

-To safely extract a value from an option type, use the `switch` statement:
+To safely extract a value from an option type, you can use the `switch` statement:

 ```motoko
 let a : ?Nat = ?42;